Long-term residents need a closer look

 As much as we love caring for cats, it makes us happiest to see them rehomed with a loving family who can give them love and attention.

-There is a new home for every cat, but some stay in care much longer than others.
-They can be overlooked for many reasons: they can be too old, too unwell or simply the wrong colour.
+There is a new home for every cat, but some stay in care longer than others.
+They can be overlooked for many reasons: age, ailments or simply the wrong colour.

-None of these should be reason enough for a cat to miss out on a new home with the right family.
-But these reasons and others like them can be the difference between a loving cat curling up on a warm lap or they live out their years in a care cabin.
+None of these should be enough for a cat to miss out on a new home with the right family.
+But they can be the difference between a loving cat curling up on a warm lap or they live out their years in a care cabin.

 At the National Cat Adoption Centre

-, we are on hand to provide help and advice about rehoming our cats.
-We work to overcome the concerns that lead to some of our longer residents being overlooked.
+, we provide help and advice about rehoming our cats, working to overcome the concerns that lead to some of our longer residents being overlooked.

 We believe that there is a home out there for every cat.
 A family for every puss.
 Here are some of the cats who have been with us for far too long.